DRAFT - Stop Sucking at Async and Threading

 Those of you who have been reading from the beginning should remember the section on multitasking: "Preemptive multitasking involves periodically interrupting a program in the middle of execution and switching to executing another program."
 Good job, you.
 If you haven't been reading from the beginning, this part might not make sense.

 The operating system will periodically get interrupted by a hardware timer, which is what triggers the preemption.
-When this hardware timer event triggers, the execution pass belonging to the interrupted CPU core gets yanked from whatever process or thread was holding it, and then the execution pass is given to whichever kernel Interrupt Service Routine (ISR) is responsible for handling these hardware timer events.
+These hardware timer events are called interrupts, and interrupts are handled by Interrupt Service Routines (ISRs).
+When the hardware timer interrupt is triggered, the execution pass used by the interrupted CPU core gets violently yanked away from whatever process or thread was using it, and then the execution pass is given to the ISR in the kernel that is responsible for handling these hardware timer interrupts.

-Typically, the first part of the ISR will back up the current state of the CPU in the memory associated with the process or thread that just stopped executing.
-Once this back up is finished, some kind of task scheduling algorithm (Wikipedia, OSDev Wiki) will be executed to decide which process or thread the operating system will give the execution pass to next.
+The first part of the ISR will backup the current state of the CPU in the memory associated with the process or thread that just stopped executing.
+Once this backup is finished, some kind of task scheduling algorithm (Wikipedia, OSDev Wiki) will be executed to decide which process or thread to give the execution pass to.
+It could be the same process or thread, or it could be a different one.

-Once the process or thread is chosen, the CPU state will be restored to whatever is stored in that process or thread's associated memory, and then the execution pass will be given back to the process or thread right where it left off, just like nothing ever happened.
+Once the algotihm chooses a process or thread to execute, the CPU state will be restored from the new process or thread memory, and then the execution pass will be given to the process or thread right where it left off, just like nothing ever happened.
 This entire process is called a context switch.
+Because the CPU state needs to be backed up and restored every time, and because the task scheduling algorithm needs to be run every time, context switches can be quite slow and can have a noticeable amount of overhead if you do things wrong.
+It can also cause issues like slowloris vulnerabilities or The C10k Problem.

 2.1.3 The Execution Loop

-Most every CPU instruction set architecture (ISA) will have a halt inutruction built in, called HLT.
-Although the wiki page explicitly refers to x86, every ISA should have a comparable instruction.
-Anyway, this instruction is basically a sleep(0) for that CPU core.
+Most CPU instruction set architectures (ISAs) will have a halt instruction built in, called HLT.
+This instruction is basically a sleep(0); for that CPU core.
 But how does the core know when to wake back up when something happens?
-Well, the hardware tells the core when something happens by sending it an event.
+Well, the hardware tells the core when something happened by sending it an interrupt.
 This can be expressed with the following pseudocode:

 async do_task_scheduling(){